-Time went by fast and in 2008 I gradually learnt how to blog more effectively.
+Time went by fast and in 2008 I gradually learned how to blog more effectively.
 Still, the progress I had made wasn’t enough to justify any landing jobs for my writing.
-Fortunately I had already been blogging in Joomla, only to end up as a WordPress blogger a couple of years later.
+Fortunately, I had already been blogging in Joomla, only to end up as a WordPress blogger a couple of years later.

-Meanwhile though, I had been quite successful in my online gambling endeavors (here’s an interview of mine), which increased my popularity among gamblers.
+Meanwhile, though, I had been quite successful in my online gambling endeavors (here’s an interview of mine), which increased my popularity among gamblers.
 Word of mouth probably led some industry professionals to take notice of me and my subpar blog and I began writing for reputable websites.
-The Betfair Greek blog is one of them, despite the fact that the new Greek regulations of online gambling market has pulled its plug nowadays.
-Sorry, those posts are nowhere to be found, except my hard drive.
+The Betfair Greek blog is one of them, despite the fact that the new Greek regulations of the online gambling market have pulled its plug nowadays.
+Sorry, those posts are nowhere to be found, except for my hard drive.
 And besides, they were written in Greek (remember?
-I am Greek native speaker), so why would you care?
+I am a Greek native speaker), so why would you care?

 Why a blog by Betfair?
 Because Betfair changed my life!

 Having written lots of articles for that blog and having made some encouraging advertising deals at my personal blog which was hosting all of my English posts, I spent a lot of time improving my writing style and most importantly learning about search engine optimization (SEO).
 Thus, my blog posts began to gain in popularity, I launched new blogs such as Trading Graphs where I discuss finance and even uploaded tens of videos at YouTube.